YuntongJu/Hungry-Mouse-Maze-Game/README.md

 Exit the gate in 3 minutes.

 ## Description
 🪄 Boom!
-You have just become a mouse! 🐭 And you are hungry for cheese!
+You have just become a mouse! 🐭

 🧀 Collect cheese and exit the maze within 3 minutes!
 Be sure to collect at least 25 pieces of cheese, and grab both the silver key and the golden key.